gcthuan/djeeta-kit/README.md

 > data.json

-- This contains all of your extension characters and images information
+- This file contains all of your extension characters and images data.
 - You are free to edit this file to add or remove characters and images.